 How to Register

-In 2012, the cost of this trip is $25.
-Sign-ups begin Friday, September 28.
-To sign up, bring a $15 non-refundable deposit to Kathy Tardif in the Reflection & Spiritual Care Center, usually open 10 a.m. – 4 p.m.
-Monday to Friday.
-It’s always best to call ahead (535-2673).
-The final balance of $10 is due Wednesday, October 10.
+In 2013, the cost of this trip is $25.
+Sign-ups begin Friday, September 13.
+To sign up, bring a $15 non-refundable deposit to the Reflection & Spiritual Care Center, open Monday – Wednesday and Friday 10 a.m. – 4 p.m. and Thursday 12:30-2:30.
+The final balance of $10 is due Wednesday, September 25.
 If you need help paying for this, let us know; the cost should not stand in your way of going on this trip.
 Space is limited, and a waiting list will be created, if necessary.

 For questions, contact Kathy Tardif (email@example.com or 535-2673), Catholic Campus Minister.